codio/site/source/blog/articles/2014/06/ungit.html.md

 [Ungit](https://github.com/FredrikNoren/ungit) is a really cool GUI for git.
 It is installed as a Node app and then accessed as a web page.

-As Node is anyway preinstalled on all Codio Boxes, getting Ungit installed and running is as simple as
+As Node is preinstalled on all Codio Boxes, getting Ungit installed and running is as simple as

     npm install -g ungit
     ungit